 Free consultation · No obligation · Expert curriculum guidance

-This guide is intended as general information for parents evaluating online schools in South Africa.
-Accreditation requirements and curriculum regulations may change.
-Always verify accreditation claims directly with the relevant body.
-CambriLearn is Cognia accredited, SACAI registered, IEB registered, and a Pearson Edexcel accredited centre.
+This guide is intended as general information for parents evaluating online schools.
+Accreditation requirements and curriculum regulations vary by country and may change, so always verify accreditation claims directly with the relevant body.
+CambriLearn is accredited by Cognia, an approved Pearson Edexcel centre (Centre Number 94888), and registered with SACAI and the IEB.
 For personalised guidance on curriculum choice, speak to a consultant.